Landon Donovan: San Diego Wave

 On August 16, 2024, Donovan was announced as the interim head coach of National Women's Soccer League (NWSL) club San Diego Wave FC, replacing interim coach Paul Buckle.
 Donovan's tenure as interim head coach ended on November 18, 2024.

-Off the field career
+Off-field career

 Broadcasting career

 After being left off the 2014 World Cup roster for the United States, Donovan joined the ESPN/ABC broadcast team for the World Cup as a studio analyst.
 After his retirement, Donovan became a color commentator for FOX Sports, participating in the network's coverage of the United States–Ecuador quarter-final of the Copa América Centenario.
 He also called the USMNT games on Fox with John Strong and Stuart Holden and then teamed up with ESPN/ABC's lead play-by-play announcer Ian Darke for the 2022 World Cup and Euro 2024.

 San Diego Loyal (ownership and leadership)

 Donovan, along with Warren Smith, a co-founder of Sacramento Republic, founded a USL Championship expansion team in June 2019.
 The team debuted in the USL Championship in 2020.
 Warren Smith will be the president, while Donovan will be the executive vice president of soccer operations and head coach of the new club.
 Provisionally named USL San Diego, the team's name and crest would be developed through fan engagement and reflect the interests of the city.
 On November 2, 2019, the team announced their branding and naming themselves San Diego Loyal.